vKubeViewer/vkubeviewer/docs/QuickStartGuide.md

 # Quick Start guide

-## A guide to quickly use the vkubeviewer operator.
+## A guide to use the vkubeviewer operator.

 **Step 1 :** Install the necessary software dependencies: